-- Student may be demanding of a managers time or attention.
-May not be able to understand that colleagues may become frustrated with this behavior. - Other behaviour deemed inappropriate such as interruptions and difficulty with turn-taking can occur. - Student may have difficulty developing peer relationships. - May not understand social cues and so personal space may be an issue. - May be quite conscious of their performance in social situations, which can be a source of anxiety. - Student may find group work situations challenging or stressful.
+- Student may be demanding of a lecturer's time or attention.
+May not be able to understand that lecturers or other students become frustrated with this behavior. - •Other behaviour deemed inappropriate such as interruptions and difficulty with turn-taking can occur in the classroom. - Student may have difficulty developing peer relationships. - •May not understand social cues and so personal space may be an issue. - •May be quite conscious of their performance in social situations, which can be a source of anxiety. - Students may find group work situations challenging or stressful.